wso2-extensions/identity-outbound-auth-github/docs/README.md

     3. Copy the `org.wso2.carbon.identity.authenticator.github-x.x.x.jar` file into the `<IS-Home>/repository/components/dropins` directory.

 3. To upgrade the Github Authenticator (.jar) in your existing WSO2 Identity Server pack,
-    1. Stop the WSO2 Identity Server if it is already running.
+    1. Stop WSO2 Identity Server if it is already running.
     2. Download and extract the latest version of the connector artifacts from the [Connector Store](https://store.wso2.com/store/assets/isconnector/details/bfed96a9-0d79-4770-9c55-22378d3a2812).
     3. Replace the old `.jar` file in the `<IS_HOME>/repository/components/dropins` directory with the new `.jar` file that you downloaded.